 Shabbat is every Friday night and Saturday.
-Shabbat is the weekly day of rest and spiritual rejuvenation observed in Judaism, beginning at sundown on Friday and ending at nightfall on Saturday.
+Shabbat is the weekly day of rest and spiritual rejuvenation observed in Judaism, beginning at sunset on Friday and ending at nightfall on Saturday.
 It is a sacred time for Jews to set aside their regular work and daily concerns, focusing instead on spiritual growth, family, community gatherings, and rest.
 The lighting of candles, the recitation of blessings, and festive meals with challah bread are traditional customs that mark the onset of Shabbat.
 Shabbat is in the category of major holidays, and fully observant Jews will not travel, use electronics, or do any work at all.

-Rosh Hashanah begins at sunset on Friday, September 15, 2023, and lasts for two days, until Sunday, September 17, 2023, at nightfall.
-This is the Jewish New Year, and it is observed by praying in a synagogue, personal reflection, and hearing the shoft (an instrument made from a ram's and hearing the shofar (an instrument made from a ram's horn).
-Most Jews will be spending a significant portion of each day in prayer at synagogue.
+Rosh Hashanah begins at sunset on Wednesday, October 2, 2024, and lasts for two days, until Friday, October 4, 2024, at nightfall.
+This is the Jewish New Year, and it is observed by praying in a synagogue, personal reflection, and hearing the shofar (an instrument made from a ram's horn).
+Most Jews will be spending a significant portion of each day in prayer at a synagogue.
 Many Jews will be absent on the first day, and many for the second day as well.

-Yom Kippur begins on Sunday, September 24, 2023, at sunset and ends on Monday, September 25, 2023, at nightfall.
+Yom Kippur begins on Friday, October 11, 2024, at sunset and ends on Saturday, October 12, 2024, at nightfall.
 Yom Kippur, also known as the Day of Atonement, is the holiest day of the year in Judaism.
 Its central themes are atonement and repentance.
 Jews traditionally observe this holy day with a day-long fast and intensive prayer, often spending most of the day in synagogue services.
-Dinner must be eaten before sunset on Sunday, and that is followed by synagogue services in the evening.
+Dinner must be eaten before sunset on Friday, and that is followed by synagogue services in the evening.
 Many Jews will be absent on Yom Kippur.

-Sukkot begins at sunset on Friday, September 29, 2023.
-The holiday ends at nightfall on Sunday, October 8, 2023.
+Sukkot begins at sunset on Wednesday, October 16, 2024.
+The holiday ends at nightfall on Friday, October 25,

+2024.
 (These dates also include holiday days known as Shemini Atzeret and Simchat Torah.)
 Sukkot is celebrated by dwelling in a special hut called a sukkah, and by holding the four species, which are symbolic plants: the etrog (citron fruit), the lulav (palm frond), the hadass (myrtle branches), and the aravah (willow branches).
 Simchat Torah is a joyous holiday celebrating the conclusion of the annual Torah reading cycle and marking the beginning of a new cycle.
 It is characterized by exuberant dancing, singing, and expressing joy for the teachings of the Torah.
-Jews observing these holidays will be absent and will not be doing any work on September 30, October 1, 7, and 8, 2023.
-The intermediate days on October 2, 3, 4, 5, and 6 are called Chol Hamoed and have a semi-festive nature, electronics are permitted, but work is discouraged, even though some forms of work may be allowed in certain situations.
+Jews observing these holidays will be absent and will not be doing any work on October 17, 18, 24 and 25.
+The intermediate days on October 19, 20, 21, 22, and 23 are called Chol Hamoed and have a semi-festive nature; electronics are permitted, but work is discouraged, even though some forms of work may be allowed in certain situations.
+(Saturday, October 19 is observed with all of the restrictions of Shabbat.)

 Chanukah, also known as the Festival of Lights, is observed by lighting the candles of a candelabrum with nine branches, commonly called a menorah or hanukiah.
 Chanukah commemorates the rededication of the Temple in Jerusalem after a group of Jewish warriors defeated the occupying mighty Greek armies.
-Chanukah starts in the evening of Thursday, December 7, 2023 and continues through the afternoon of Friday, December 15, 2023.
+Chanukah starts in the evening of Wednesday, December 25, 2024 and continues through the afternoon of Thursday, January 2, 2025.
 There are various ways to spell it in English, including Hanukkah or Chanukah.
 This holiday does not require missing work or school for religious observance.
 Celebrations and observances often take place in the evenings.